 - District Editors can view, edit, and publish the drafts of other District Editors at the same district.
 They cannot access School Editor drafts unless they are also designated as a School Editor.

 Can teachers see drafts made by Editors?

 Drafts cannot be seen or accessed by teachers.
-If a teacher is also an Editor, then they will be able to see and edit drafts created by other Editors.
+If a teacher is also a School and/or District Editor, then they will be able to see and edit drafts created by other School and/or District Editors.